Welcome to NIMS GREEN IFCS group homepage

 Interface Computational Science (IFCS) group in

-The main targets of the IFCS group are science and technology related to energy/environmental issues, through novel theoretical and computational techniques based on first-principles calculations.
+The main targets of the IFCS group are science and technology related to energy and environmental issues, through novel theoretical, computational and data-science techniques associated with first-principles calculations.

 We are enjoying many discussions about novel theories/computational methods as well as update experimental findings in physics, chemistry and materials science.
 In particular, we focus on quantitative simulations of phenomena at solid-liquid and solid-solid interfaces on the atomic and electronic scales, and mainly deal with transition metal oxide and semiconductor electrodes as well as water and organic solvents.

 As interface simulation is a cutting-edge research in the world at present, we have many high-quality guests working on similar projects and discuss the update theories, methods as well as interfacial phenomena.